-If your original plans for the season are totally off the table this year, don’t worry!
+If you’re on a tight budget and can’t really swing a pricey family vacation this year, don’t worry!
 You can still have a fantastic time with these family-friendly activities for summer.
 Take a look!

 1. Pitch a tent!

-While many vacation resorts are either closed or operating at extremely limited capacity, camping getaways are still very much on the table.
-Camping isn’t just fun, it’s also one of the best ways to bond as a family.
+Camping, on the other hand, is still a very affordable way to spend your family vacation.
+Most national parks charge about $10 a night for tents (it’s a bit more if you bring an RV).
+Camping just fun, it’s also one of the best ways to bond as a family.
 Think about it- no distractions, no crowds, no technology.
 Just you and your kids, enjoying fresh air and getting to know each other better.

 FYI, If you can’t afford (or don’t want to visit) a major campsite, you can always mimic one in your backyard.
 Declare the house off-limits for everything except bathroom breaks and lock those phones inside to get the full experience.